 The roof is finished in cedar shingles, with a distinct cap and comb feature covering the apex of the roof.

-The Spanish settlement is located about 300ft south of the Governor's castle.
+The Spanish settlement is located about 300ft south of the Governor's castle [Orientation: North (bottom) to South (top)].
 Faint traces of the structural remains are visible on the landscape.
-Under excavation, they reveal the layout of living and work space for the entire town of Sevilla la Nueva.
-Research ion this area continues.
+Under excavation, they reveal the layout of living and work space for the entire town of Sevilla.
+Research in this area continues.

 Just east of the sugar mill, an artisan workshop site was excavated in 2002 and hundreds of incomplete carved stones and broken columns were uncovered.
-These elaborate carvings provide a glimpse into the grandeur of Sevilla la Nueva, or its planned grandeur, under Spanish rule.
+These elaborate carvings provide a glimpse into the grandeur of Sevilla, or its planned grandeur under Spanish rule.
 It also highlights the artistic competence of the natives and/or Africans who presumably made some of the carvings under the supervision and guidance of the Spaniards.

 An old African cemetery, was partially excavated between 1987 and 1991.